Sawangg/blog/README.md

 ### Features

-- OAuth authentification
+- Custom-built authentication system
 - Edge network compatible
-- Lighthouse 100% on all metrics
+- Lighthouse 100% on all metrics on all pages
-- A+ on security with headers, strict CSP & security.txt
+- A+ on security, with headers, strict CSP & security.txt
 - SEO optimization with robots.txt & sitemap
 - Perfect accessibility with light and dark modes
-- No vendor lock-in, self-hostable by changing the the deploy commands and to another adapter (e.g. `@astro/node`)
+- No vendor lock-in, self-hostable with 100% of the features by changing the deploy commands and the adapter (e.g. `@astro/node`)

 ### Tech stack